ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Question: How many developers does it take to screw in a lightbulb?
+> Q: How did the Coder CEO build his company headquarters?
 >
-> Answer: None.
-It’s a hardware problem.
+> A: By calling the Constructor();

 > — ahmadreza-log